M0nica/monica-dev-blog/content/posts/2019-06-02_Create-Greys-Anatomy-Lorem-Ipsum-Generator.md

 In a full blown project we would need a lot of words or else it will be too repetitive.
 If you want to create another type of themed Lorem Ipsum then you would replace the `greysAnatomyWords` with words from a theme of your choice.

 For the grey’s anatomy words I brainstormed and also found some lists like this [Grey’s Anatomy Baby Names article](https://www.sheknows.com/parenting/articles/1008783/greys-anatomy-baby-names/) that I was able to re-purpose.
 The process of cleaning up the data and formatting into valid JSON can be a bit tedious, I did find and replace for formatting where I could and some manually updating as needed.
 This allowed me to get as much data as possible with minimal effort (I.e., automating the scraping of terms).
-If I needed a larger data set then it may have made since to explore a tool like BeautifulSoup or Selenium to automate scraping a data source and saving that data into a valid JS file.
+I ended up with about 140 terms for my generator but if I needed a larger data set then it may have made sense to consider exploring a tool like BeautifulSoup or Selenium to automate scraping a data source and saving that data into a valid JS file.

 Note: Depending on how repetitive data is can create Map or filter to make sure that the array of words only has unique values.